The Waltzing Matilda Centre, Winton

 “We are deeply aware of the value the John Villiers Outback Art Prize brings for Winton and the surrounding communities,” Dr Hirst said.
 “This event not only highlights the beauty, uniqueness and experiences of our landscape and country communities, but now provides an important avenue for youth to visually share their experiences of outback Australia.”

 JVT focuses on supporting children and youth in rural, regional and remote Queensland.
-Recent funding has enabled the competition to introduce the Emerging Youth category and additional activities for young people, helping to ensure the creativity and voices of youth are given an outlet and an opportunity to be celebrated and recognised.
+Recent funding has enabled the art competition to introduce the Emerging Youth category and additional activities for young people, helping to ensure the creativity and voices of youth are given an outlet and an opportunity to be celebrated and recognised.
 It is hoped that JVT’s additional support enables Winton to continue to focus on the needs of children and youth in their community for another three years and beyond.

 With over 5,000 people expected to attend the exhibition over the coming weeks, there is no doubt this event puts country Queensland, and Winton, deservedly in the spotlight.